 - Heavy bleeding (going through two or more pads per hour, for longer than two hours)

 Remember that early pregnancy losses are very common.
 The vast majority of women go on to have normal, healthy pregnancies after their first miscarriage.
-If early pregnancy loss becomes a pattern for you, please make an appointment for testing to determine the cause and a course of treatment.
+If early pregnancy loss becomes a pattern for you, please make an appointment for testing to determine the cause and a course of medical treatment and expectant management.